BettercareHealth/bettercare/ebola-prevention-and-control/test-1.md

 	1. Because of overcrowding in urban areas
 	1. Because of poor hygiene in rural areas
 	1. Because of poor mosquito control measures
-14. The risk of a health care worker becoming infected with Ebola virus:
+14. The risk of a healthcare worker becoming infected with Ebola virus:
 	1. Is the same as the general population
 	1. Is low if they wash their hands well after touching a patient with Ebola
 	1. Is high if they do not use standard precautions correctly